ckswilliams/modOpenREM/docs/netdicom-orthanc-config.rst

     local station_names_to_ignore = {'CR85 Main', 'CR75 Main'}
     local software_versions_to_ignore = {'VixWin Platinum v3.3'}
     local device_serial_numbers_to_ignore = {'SCB1312016'}

+    -- Set this to true if you want to use the OpenREM Toshiba CT extractor.
+Set it to -- false to disable this feature.
+    local use_toshiba_ct_extractor = true

     -- A list of CT make and model pairs that are known to have worked with the Toshiba CT extractor local toshiba_extractor_systems = {